stevenc-stb/spdx-3-model/model/Hardware/Classes/ModifyAction.md

 ## Summary

-The action of product modification.
+An actual alteration of a hardware product.

 ## Description

-This is the specific action of product modification.
+A ModifyAction is an action that alters a hardware product, such as a change to its configuration or its location.

 Relationship:

-For each `ModifyAction` there is at least one `/Core/Relationship` class or subclass with the relationshipType of 'hasOutput’ on the from and a `/Core/Element` class or subclass on the to.
+For each `ModifyAction` there is at least one `/Core/Relationship` class or subclass with the relationshipType of `hasOutput` on the from and a `/Core/Element`  subclass on the `to`.

-For each `ModifyAction` there is at least one `/Core/Relationship` class or subclass with the relationshipType of 'performedBy’ on the from and a `/Core/Element` class or subclass on the to.
+For each `ModifyAction` there is at least one `/Core/Relationship` class or subclass with the relationshipType of `performedBy` on the from and a `/Core/Element` subclass on the `to`.

 ## Metadata